pharaox/travelers/README.md

 * Becoming landed for the first time
 * Realm capital change due to a variety of reasons such as manual change, loss in conquest, inheritance, or being granted a better title

 To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well those in an army are still able to teleport.
-Characters will also not interrupt most ongoing vanilla travel, such as traveling landed characters, characters traveling due to being involved in an activity, or unlanded characters traveling for a special purpose, e.g. wards traveling to their guardian's court.
-Unlanded characters returning home outside of an activity might interrupt their travel if their home changed, and head to their new home.
+Characters will also not interrupt most ongoing vanilla travel, such as traveling playable characters, characters traveling due to being involved in an activity, or unplayable characters traveling for a special purpose, e.g. wards traveling to their guardian's court.
+Unplayable characters returning home outside of an activity might interrupt their travel if their home changed, and head to their new home.

-The character home and therefore their travel destination is always the realm capital of a landed character who acts as *receiver*.
-This may be their jailor (if they are imprisoned), the character itself (if they are landed), or else their warden (if they are a hostage), host (if they are a guest), or liege (if they are a courtier).
+The character home and therefore their travel destination is always the realm capital of a playable character who acts as *receiver*.
+This may be their jailor (if they are imprisoned), the character itself (if they are playable), or else their warden (if they are a hostage), host (if they are a guest), or liege (if they are a courtier).
 In some situations, another character, usually residing at the travel origin may act as *sender*.
 If the player is either a sender or a receiver, they will get a message informing them about the departure or arrival.
 These messages can be enabled or disabled via the **Travel Messages** game rule.

 ### Core Travel Mechanics